jennybc/vanNH/README.md

 <http://www.stat.ubc.ca/~jenny/notOcto/vanNH/>

+Things I learned prepping for 2014-05-24_pdxST-at-vanNH

+  * It is lethal right now to forget to populate the Pulling Team field.
+I have GOT to fix that soon.

 Things I learned prepping for 2014-05-10_seaRM-at-vanNH

   * To pass my Python script a Google spreadsheet name with all sorts of awful spaces and punctuation in it, this will work, i.e. surround it with single quotes